 I’ve been to Washington D.C. once, back in 2003 at the tender age of 13 for my 8th grade graduation school trip.
 To say I barely remember it is an understatement.
 It was such a brief and erratic trip – they shuttled us onto a chartered plane at like 4 am and brought us back to Illinois the same day, at around midnight – so it was hectic to say the least.
 They wanted us to see as much as possible, so it was literally go, go, go; and as a preteen, you don’t really appreciate everything you’re seeing anyway.
 Returning to D.C.
 15 years later as an adult was an entirely different experience.
 It was still a whirlwind trip since we spent only one day there, but I will remember and appreciate it this time.
 The number one thing I came away with after visiting our capital city is basically what I learned after every city we went to: you need at least 4 to 7 days to see and do everything.

-We arrived at our Arlington, VA hotel late in the evening, so we didn’t head into the heart of D.C. until the next morning.
-If you read my recent road trip blog, you’ll know about my 5 Rules of Road Trips, and rule #1 was don’t be cheap on the hotel.
-We certainly weren’t cheap with this hotel – we stayed at the DoubleTree by Hilton – and it was one of the nicest hotels I’ve stayed at, and by far the nicest on our entire road trip.
+We arrived at our Arlington, Virginia hotel late in the evening, so we didn’t head into the heart of D.C. until the next morning.
+If you read my recent road trip blog, Epic East Coast Road Trip., you’ll know about my 5 Rules of Road Trips, and Rule #1 is don’t be cheap on the hotel.
+We certainly weren’t cheap with this hotel – we stayed at the DoubleTree by Hilton, located 300 at Army Navy Dr, Arlington, VA 22202 – and it was one of the nicest hotels I’ve stayed at, and by far the nicest on our entire road trip.
+It’s address is in Virginia, but it’s right across the state line, and only a stones throw away from the Pentagon (side note – I can NOT believe how enormous that thing is).
 I recommend staying here if you go to D.C.!

 The next morning, we bought tickets for the D.C.
 HoHo, even after our disastrous NYC experience, because we figured it couldn’t be as bad as NYC (it was still “ugh” at times, but not nearly as bad), and made our way into downtown.
 First, we stopped by Arlington Cemetery, but the HoHo guide said it was typically a 1 ½ wait between HoHos, so we decided to wait to see if we wanted to stop by at the end of the day (we didn’t, #regret).
 Next, the HoHo drove us around the Marine Corps Memorial, which is basically next to Arlington Cemetery and one of the few memorials outside D.C. limits.
 The bus didn’t stop at this memorial, unfortunately.